The Challenge

 Each year, malnutrition kills more than 2.5 million children under five years old worldwide and impairs hundreds of thousands more.
 In particular, micronutrient deficiencies of vitamins and minerals such as iron, iodine, and vitamin A are among the leading causes of mental and physical impairments in children.

-Simple and highly effective products, known as micronutrient powders (MNPs), are available for just pennies a day to address these deficiencies.
+Simple and highly effective products — known as micronutrient powders — are available for just pennies a day to address these deficiencies.
 Despite their low cost, millions of children in need still do not have access to the product.

 The Opportunity

-MNPs are available today through the public sector and NGOs, but the reach of these programs is limited.
-Partnerships between the public and private sector have the potential to dramatically increase the impact of these important interventions by harnessing the private sector’s capacity to expand distribution, build demand through powerful consumer marketing, and ultimately increase access and uptake.
+Micronutrient powders are available to consumers through the public sector and nonprofit programs, but reach is limited.
+Partnerships between the public and private sector have the potential to dramatically expand distribution and extend the benefits of micronutrient powders to more people.

 Our Work

-- Strategic demand generation: R4D will investigate models for effective demand generation for MNPs, including through development of sophisticated public/private sector marketing campaigns.
+• Strategic demand generation: R4D investigated models for effective demand generation for micronutrient powders, including through development of marketing campaigns.

-- Encouraging supply-side investment: At the manufacturer level, R4D will work closely with leading MNP suppliers to create awareness of the market potential for this product, including building a business case for increased investments in improved product characteristics, marketing, and distribution.
+• Encouraging supply-side investment: At the manufacturer level, R4D worked closely with leading micronutrient powder suppliers to create awareness of the market potential for this product, including building a business case for increased investments in improved product characteristics, marketing, and distribution.

 We are partnering with R4D on a revolutionary approach to scale-up micronutrient powders using private sector channels.
 By coupling R4D’s world-class market dynamics expertise and MI’s leadership in the nutrition sector, we will seek to ensure all infants receive essential vitamins and minerals they need to survive and thrive.